 Have you ever wondered which are the most expensive horses in the world?
-Racing, riding, show jumping, rodeo, dressage, breeding…despite the special skill or role of a horse, they all tend to be extremely valuable creatures.
+Racing, riding, show jumping, rodeo, dressage, breeding…despite the special skill or role of a horse, they all, well most, tend to be extremely valuable creatures.
 But naturally, because of their pedigree, breed, trainer, sire, and more, some horses are more expensive than others.

 Let’s take a look at the countdown and find out which are the most expensive horses in the world.

 In 2006, Godolphin bought Plavius for a staggering $9.2 million.
 Godolphin is a racing stable founded by Mohammed bin Rashid Al Maktoum, the Prime Minister of the United Arab Emirates, and owned by the Maktoum family.
 The saddest thing about this expensive horse is that it never lived up to its price.